jason PRO said about 2 months ago on Kamal 2 :

 Great video.
 Could you demo a deploy with postgresql on the same server?

-David Kimura PRO said 7 days ago on Kamal 2 :
+David Kimura PRO said about 2 months ago on Kamal 2 :

 Here's an example of what the accessory for Postgres could look like.
 It would rely on you updating the .kamal/secrets to also pass the POSTGRES_PASSWORD for the initial setup.
 Also, you would want to take care because in this situation, you're exposing port 5432 to the world as well.
 This shouldn't be an issue if you have a firewall, but you still want to take precautions.
 You could do something like